Ashar20/strakflow/README.md

 ### Prerequisites

 - Node.js 18+ or Bun
-- A Starknet wallet (ArgentX or Braavos)
+- Optional: A Starknet wallet (ArgentX or Braavos) - or create a Chippy Pay wallet!

 ### Installation